adamgligor/adamgligor.github.io/about.md

   Hey there!
 My name is Adam Gligor and you've found my website !
 </p>

-You can find information about me on this website.

 I write here about professional and personal things when I'm in the mood, i don't use social media.

 My resume and contact information is available [here](/public/2021/08/2021_08_29_cv_resume.pdf)